NishchayAnand/software-engineering/System Design/LLD/OOP/Design Patterns/Creational/Singleton/Notes.md

-# Understanding Singleton Design Pattern
+# Understanding Singleton Pattern

+---

 - The intention of this pattern is to ensure a class only has one instance, providing a global point of access to it.